External Ids for UBE3B Gene

 GeneCards Summary for UBE3B Gene

 UBE3B (Ubiquitin Protein Ligase E3B) is a Protein Coding gene.
-Diseases associated with UBE3B include blepharophimosis-ptosis-intellectual disability syndrome and kaufman oculocerebrofacial syndrome.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity.
+Diseases associated with UBE3B include blepharophimosis-intellectual disability syndrome due to ube3b deficiency and kaufman oculocerebrofacial syndrome.
+Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
+GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is UBE3C.

 UniProtKB/Swiss-Prot for UBE3B Gene